© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Llantwit Major Gatehouse is a scheduled monument protected by Cadw under reference GM141.
 View the official record →

-Llantwit Major Gatehouse is a medieval gatehouse located in the Vale of Glamorgan, Wales, forming part of the defensive or administrative structures associated with the settlement at Llantwit Major.
+Llantwit Major Gatehouse is a medieval defensive structure located in the Vale of Glamorgan, Wales, forming part of the fortified settlement at Llantwit Major.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM141.

 Llantwit Major Gatehouse dates from the medieval period, and is classified as a gatehouse.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Llantwit Major Gatehouse is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM141.